Frequently asked questions

 • We may recommend that you are referred to another agency or service more suited to your needs.

-• This is something you can discuss during the consultation process and also at the start of your therapy.
-Individuals contribute what they can manage based on their circumstances, and will not be turned away based on inability to pay.
+• Payment can be discussed once you have started psychotherapy.
+Individuals contribute what they can manage based on individual circumstances, and will not be turned away based on inability to pay.

 • Yes.
 The consultation process will help you explore the nature of your difficulties in depth.
 The consultation psychotherapist will work with you and formulate a recommendation for what is best.
 This might include group or individual therapy at CPU London, or could be a suggestion for another type of therapy or psychological or social support elsewhere (i.e. at a different service or agency).